lix-project/lix/src/nix/nix.md

   and `RELATIVE_FLAKE_DIR_PATH` is the path (relative to the directory root) of the closest parent of the given path that contains a `flake.nix` within the git repository.
-  If no such directory exists, then Nix will error-out.
+  If no such directory exists, then Lix will error-out.

   Note that the search will only include files indexed by git.
 In particular, files which are matched by `.gitignore` or have never been `git add`-ed will not be